 Acid Reflux and General Surgeon & Varicose Vein Specialist located in Huntington Beach, CA & Anaheim, CA

 When dealing with varicose veins or spider veins, sclerotherapy is typically the treatment of choice.
 Dr. Y.H.
-Salem and his team offer both injection and laser sclerotherapy procedures to effectively treat vein conditions at his offices in Huntington Beach and Anaheim, California.
+Salem and his team offer both injection and laser sclerotherapy procedures to effectively treat vein conditions at his offices in Foothill Ranch, Huntington Beach, and Anaheim, California.
 With sclerotherapy, you have minimal downtime, see excellent results after just a few weeks, and vastly limit the risk of vein disease complications.
 To find out if you’re an ideal candidate, call or schedule a consultation online today.